 Alice Wroblewski Scholarship

 The number of awards/award amount varies annually and is provided by The Pittsburgh Foundation.
 Eligible students must be residents of Allegheny County, demonstrate significant financial need, and have a minimum cumulative GPA of 3.0.
 Proof of residency will be required.
+(Please note that this scholarship has already been awarded for the 2018-19 academic year.)

 With the exception of the Alice Wroblewski Scholarship, students awarded in the fall will automatically be reconsidered for the consecutive spring term without an additional application as long as all requirements remain fulfilled.
 Awards are not transferable to other academic terms.
 Awards will be reversed and returned to the College if recipients drop below the term enrollment requirement.